vaibhavshah08/credit-system-approval/README.md

    ```
    If you encounter any issues regarding the database (e.g., database not found), please create a database named `creditsystemapp` using pgAdmin (connection details can be found in the docker-compose file).

+If you are encountering any issues while starting the application (e.g. Unique key contraint while creating table name. or table name already exist) Please restart the application 2-3 times it will solve that error.
+It is the error from postgres connection issue on docker.

 After starting the application, you can use it.
 If you want to add some sample data to the database, use the following API to ingest the data:

 - **API Endpoint**: `[GET] http://localhost:3000/api/ingest-data`